hiboabd/BankTechTest/README.md

 ## New Class Responsibility Collaborator

+I modified my approach after receiving feedback on my test.
+The feedback stated that I should only calculate the balance total when needed aka when printing a statement to mimic a real banks practice and so the following CRC table is my plan for how I would modify my code.

+I decided to add a new transaction object which would hold the transaction information, alleviating some storage responsibility from the account class.
+I then decided to add a new function - getBalance() which would calculate the balance when called by the print statement.
+I then realised the print statement function would require an additional parameter for the balance information as that would now be stored separately to the transaction objects.

   Class | Methods | Instance variables
   ------------ | ------------- | -------------
   | Account | makeDeposit() | this.balance |